GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Methods

 The overall principle of \methodname is to internalize graph context into the parameters of a LoRA adapter.
 This requires the model to first memorize the relevant graph information.
 A straightforward approach is to apply existing graph-to-sequence methods to convert the entire graph into a long sequence and fine-tune the LoRA adapter to memorize it.
 However, this approach inherits the limitations discussed earlier, including substantial token overhead and sensitivity to node ordering permutations.
 We note that, while converting the entire graph into a sequence is required for accurate in-context inference, this is unnecessary for fine-tuning.
 Instead, in \methodname, we decompose the graph into smaller, independent components and encode them separately by fine-tuning the model to memorize individual features of nodes and edges directly.
 Formally, the task can be defined as:

 This approach also avoids the node permutation issue and prevents the model from memorizing a node or edge in the condition of others (the inductive bias introduced by sequential modeling).

-However, independently fine-tuning the model on the plain nodes and edges feature may be insufficient for LLMs to memorize it.
-Further, it does not allow the model to capture the high-order structural information of a graph.
+However, independently fine-tuning the model on plain node and edge features may be insufficient for LLMs to memorize them.
+Moreover, it does not allow the model to capture the high-order structural information of a graph.
 To address this limitation, \methodname\ introduces the summarization task.
 Specifically, given a graph input, we randomly sample $N_s$ nodes, $N_s$ edges, and $N_s$ subgraphs.
 Each subgraph is rooted at a randomly selected node.
 The size of each subgraph can be controlled by the sampling strategy to avoid excessive token costs.
 We then prompt the LLM to generate a summary that captures the key information within each node/edge/subgraph (the detailed prompt design is provided in Appendix~\ref{app:prompts}).
 These summaries contain rich local and high-order structural information, and their union captures the entire graph information in a different format.
-To further enrich the tasks, we will prompt the LLM to rephrase it to different formats for each summary.
+To further enrich the tasks, we additionally prompt the LLM to rephrase each summary into different formats.
 Overall, it results in $6N_s$ different summaries.
 Denote each generated summary as $\mathbf{s}_i$.
 After obtaining all summaries, we fine-tune the LoRA adapter to memorize them by:

 By fine-tuning the LoRA to memorize these summaries, the model directly captures both local and higher-order structural and relational information from the graph data.
 It is worth noting that the summarization and rephrasing tasks also function as a form of knowledge augmentation, a strategy shown to be highly effective for knowledge storage and retrieval in LLMs~\cite{allen2023physics}.